alf45tar/ix4-300d/README.md

    > [!NOTE]
    > `usb tree`, `usb info` and `usb part` are for information only.

-The log of previous commands is available in the following:
+The log of previous commands is available in the following
 ```
 Marvell>> usb start
 (Re)start USB...